Spu7Nix/spwn_docs/triggerlanguage/7selectorpanel.md

 })
 ```

 > **Note:** It might feel more intuitive to make a mutable variable with `let`, instead of a counter.
-However this will not work, as you will see if you try it out...
+However, this will not work, as you will see if you try it out...

 Ok, let's make the button switch inside the function we just created.
 Here's what it needs to do: